evertonjuniti/sjcam-owncast-aws/Instructions/README.md

     - Change the name of the AllowedEmails secret if you created it with a different name in Secrets Manager (remember, I told you to write this down!)
     - On the next page, give your policy a name (in my case it was OwncastPolicy)

+- In the Roles menu, create a new role.
+This will be the primary role for Owncast, linked to the Owncast Policy.
+  - Trusted entity type: AWS Service
+  - Use case: Lambda
+  - Permission policies: select:
+    - AWSLambdaBasicExecutionRole (AWS managed)
+    - The name of the Owncast Policy.
+In this example, it's called OwncastPolicy (Customer managed)
+    - Remember to check the boxes for both policies mentioned above
+  - Role details:
+    - Role name: Give the role a name (in my case, it was OwncastLambdaS3ReadAccessRole)
+    - You can leave the other fields at their default values

-[Optional] Create a policy to generate a digital certificate via Let's Encrypt for the Proxy instance.
+- [Optional] Create a policy to generate a digital certificate via Let's Encrypt for the Proxy instance
-- This policy is for if you have a domain in Route 53 and want to validate the domain with a digital certificate when calling the Proxy through the domain.
+  - This policy is for if you have a domain in Route 53 and want to validate the domain with a digital certificate when calling the Proxy through the domain
-  - Instead of selecting with the Visual editor, switch to the JSON editor.
+  - Instead of selecting with the Visual editor, switch to the JSON editor
   - Use the template file from this repository in [Code -> AWS_IAM -> Route53Certificate_Policy.txt](Code/AWS_IAM/Route53Certificate_Policy.txt)
-    - Change the [YourHostedZoneId] tag to the ID of your Hosted Zone in Route 53.
+    - Change the [YourHostedZoneId] tag to the ID of your Hosted Zone in Route 53
-    - On the next page, give your policy a name (in my case, it was OwncastPolicy).
+    - On the next page, give your policy a name (in my case, it was OwncastProxyRoute53CertificatePolicy)

+- [Optional] Create a Role to generate a digital certificate via Let's Encrypt for the Proxy instance using the optional Policy
+  - Trusted entity type: AWS Service
+  - Use case: EC2 (in the list of options, keep the EC2 option)
+  - Permission policies: select:
+    - The name of the digital certificate policy.
+In this example, it's called OwncastProxyRoute53CertificatePolicy (Customer managed)
+    - Remember to check the box for the policy mentioned above
+  - Role details:
+    - Role name: Give the role a name (in my case, it was called OwncastProxyRoute53CertificateRole)
+    - You can leave the other fields at their default values

+- In the Users menu, create a new user
+  - User name: Give it a name (in my example, it was Owncast)
+  - Provide user access to the AWS Management Console - optional: leave unchecked
+  - After creating the user, click on the newly created user to view the details
+  - In the Security Credentials tab, under Access keys, click the Create access key button
+    - Use case: Third-party service (will be used within the Owncast application settings)
+    - Confirmation (I understand the above recommendation and want to proceed to create an access key): leave checked
+    - The rest is optional
+    - Write down the Access key
+    - In the Secret access key column, click Show and write down the Secret Key
+    - You can optionally download the .csv file with the Access Key and Secret Key information.
+Save this file if you choose to download it
+    - ##### Attention: This will be the only opportunity to write down the Secret Key.
+Do not click the Done button before writing down this information

 ##### Important notes: Take note of the name of the Policies created